Mellow1213/Mellow1213/README.md

 <details>
   <summary>More About...</summary>
   <h2>Info</h2>
-  Name: Yechan Choi / Chris / Mellow23
+  Name: Yechan Choi / Mellow1213
   Age: 22 (23 in Korean Age)
   Major: Content IT, School of Computer Science, College of Informatics in Hallym University
   Contact: dpcks7282@gmail.com